Luthaf/Jumos.jl/doc/simulations/compute.rst

 Computing values of interest
 ============================

-Various values can be computed from a simulation.
-The algorithms used to compute these values are represented in `Jumos` by subtypes of ``Basecompute`` and stored by a simulation.
+To compute physical values from a simulation, we can use algorithms represented by subtypes of ``Basecompute`` and associate these algorithms to a simulation.

-Users don't usualy need to use ``Basecompute`` directly, as all the output capacities are provided by the :ref:`outputs <simulation-outputs>`.
+Users don't usualy need to use these compute algorithms directly, as the output algorithms (see :ref:`simulation-outputs`) set the needed computations by themself.

 Computed values can have various usages: they may be used in :ref:`outputs <simulation-outputs>`, or in :ref:`controls <simulation-controls>`.
 The data is shared between algorithms using the ``MolecularDynamic.data`` field.
 This field is a dictionnary associating symbols and any kind of value.

-This page of documentation present the implemented computations.
-Each computation can be registered with a specific :ref:`simulation <type-Simulation>` using the ``add_compute`` function.
+This page of documentation presents the implemented computations.
+Each computation can be associated with a specific :ref:`simulation <type-Simulation>` using the ``add_compute`` function.

 .. function:: add_compute(::MolecularDynamic, ::BaseCompute)
     :noindex:

-    This function register a computation for a given simulation.
+    This function registers a computation for a given simulation.
 Example usage:

     .. code-block:: julia

         sim = MolecularDynamic() # Create a simulation
         # ...

-        # Don't forget the parentheses to instanciate the computation
+        # Do not forget the parentheses to instanciate the computation
         add_compute(sim, MyCompute())

         run!(sim, 10)